goldiezhu/python-website-title-scraper/README.md

 <br><br>
 final_titles is the list of news articles titles from the UCI News Popularity Dataset.
 <br><br>
-This was the first step of my group data analysis project (name: clickbait popularity project).
+This was the first step of my group data analysis project.